icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

         export PLATFORM_REPO_PATHS=$(dirname $AWS_PLATFORM)
         ```
         Recompile the design we compiled in {doc}`walk_through` by doing `make afi EMAIL=<your email>` (note how the Makefile now skips the "XO" rule since we already
         provided a .xo).
 Wait for the email saying your new AFI is available.
 This build will take about 2 hours.
 Run your new AFI on the F1 instance as instructed in {ref}`resume_build`.
-Report the latency
-        of the Multiply_HW function.
-Report the speedup with respect to our baseline.
         ```{caution}
         Make sure to shut down your F1 instance!
 It costs 1.65$/hr
         ```